CalyxOS/calyxos.org/pages/contribute/index.md

 Our source code is available for review at [gitlab.com/CalyxOS](https://gitlab.com/CalyxOS).

+Development is done on our [Gerrit Code Review Instance](https://review.calyxos.org/).

 You can get started by following our HOWTO for [creating a CalxOS development environment](https://gitlab.com/CalyxOS/calyxos/wikis/Getting-Started).

 Then, check out [list of open issues](https://gitlab.com/CalyxOS/calyxos/issues/).